119A-Project/SLAC_CheckInSystem/README.md

 https://slaccheckinsystem.streamlit.app/

-To run app, type this command: streamlit run SLAC_System.py
+To run app, type this command in your Terminal or VSCode Terminal: streamlit run SLAC_System.py